-The National portfolio funding programme officially launched on 1 April 2012 providing funding for a national portfolio of 696 organisations, which started from April 2012.
-Created through an open-access process, it replaces our regular funding programme, which ended on 31 March 2012.
+The National portfolio funding programme 2012-15 provides funding for a national portfolio of 696 organisations, which started from April 2012.
+Created through an open-access process, it replaced our regular funding programme, which ended on 31 March 2012.

 Read about the Relationship between the Arts Council and our funded organisations or visit the information for funded organisations pages to find out more about how we work with National portfolio organisations.

 Characteristics of the 2012-15 National portfolio

-Bridge delivery organisations will provide a direct connection between the work produced by arts organisations and schools and communities.
+Bridge delivery organisations provide a direct connection between the work produced by arts organisations and schools and communities.
 Download the bridge organisations briefing in Word format and PDF format.

-To find out about funding decisions in your area, download spreadsheets here:
+To find out about funding decisions in your area for 2012-15, download spreadsheets here:

 See our key facts and figures for more details about our new national portfolio.

 Visit National portfolio in depth to find out about the national picture across artforms, and to find out about local authorities and work with children and young people.